jsalazaruh/rico-math/README.md

 ## Problems Page
 ![Problems](https://user-images.githubusercontent.com/25919226/69515743-38ce5e80-0f15-11ea-98bb-80e2a822f441.png)

+Questions Page will display a red line that will continuously increase with every second passing.
+The options to look at the countdown timer has also been implemented.
+This is being implemented with the use of setInterval.
+Current questions will change after the keypress of the 'Enter Key'.
+The input of the problems will be able to take blank answers but will automatically count them wrong.
+The finalized version has implemented a cancel button along with, the number of the question currently being answered.

 ## Final Page
 ![Final](https://user-images.githubusercontent.com/25919226/69515778-48e63e00-0f15-11ea-805e-440a6770844e.png)

+When the time runs out or the user has completed answering all of the questions, the will be prompted with the 'RESULTS'.
+This page will contain the percentage of the questions right/total.
+They will also have the ability to see how many questions they got right out of the total number of questions attempted.
+Below that, there will be two buttons.
+The blue button will reset the current session and will give them the ability to try again.
+The green button will redirect the user back to the selection of the operations page.

 # Afterword
 I would like to point out that the page live right now in ricomath.com, is currently a version of this project with more features that will provide more flexibility for the questions being given.
 This repository serves as a foundation to start a web application in order to create an arithmatic quizzing game.
 The finalized revision of ricomath is copyrighted.